Movie Download Instructions

 When you "unzip" or extract one of our .zip archive files that you have downloaded, a dialog box appears, asking you to enter a password.
 Once you enter our password and save the movie file, you can play the clip directly from your local hard drive and (with attribution...see our Creative Commons License) in lectures, PowerPoint or Keynote presentations, quizzes, exams, problem-based learning cases, or multimedia learning objects.
 We request that you do not re-post our movies to YouTube or other similar video distribution services.
 Movies that you re-use in your own applications do not have to be password protected.
 Our password is good for all downloaded movies you need to unzip.

-To receive our password via e-mail, we ask you to fill out a form.
+To receive our password via e-mail, we ask you to fill out a form (which we actually read and consider).
 Within 24 hours (usually faster), we will send you a message with the password and a review of our re-use guidelines.
 Here is the link to the Password Form:

 Request the Password to Unzip Downloaded Movie Files